benchmandala/SelfCoded-DecisionTree/README.md

 Explained code for how decision tree model work without using predefined decisiontree classifier.

-iris is predefined dataset in sklearn, which tell about various attributes of flower.
+iris is predefined dataset in sklearn, which is a collection of various attributes of flower.

 This code explains,
 1. How the decision can be made on the base of base feature.